exploring grief.

-Emilie Sandy is dedicated to supporting those who have experienced the loss of a loved one through the power of creative expression.
+Emilie is dedicated to supporting those who have experienced the loss of a loved one through the power of creative expression.
 With over two decades of experience as a professional portrait photographer and a decade of teaching photography in higher education, Emilie brings a wealth of knowledge and expertise to her work.
-She has also trained in participatory photography with Photovoice and is currently integrating mindfulness practices into her workshops.
+She has also trained in participatory photography with Photovoice.

 The project features a series of photographs that capture the essence of her parents’ lives, as well as personal objects that hold sentimental value.
 The images are often paired with poignant text, creating a powerful and moving narrative.